-Overarching Need Decrease the percentage of students missing more than 10% of their enrollment by 5%
+Overarching Need Maintain or decrease the number of discipline events throughout the school year.

 How severe is the need?
 High

 Is the need trending better or Worse

 worse over time?

 Can Root Causes be Identified?
-No
+Yes

-Priority Order 3
+Priority Order 4

 Additional Considerations